 Food Cravings or Aversions

-Certain foods you have always loved may suddenly repulse you, which could be a sign that you may be pregnant.
+Certain foods you have always loved may suddenly repulse you, which could be an early sign of pregnancy.
 Anecdotally, many women report an aversion to meat, particularly in the first trimester.

 Related: Decoding Pregnancy Cravings and What They Mean